RasaHQ/rasa/examples/restaurantbot/README.md

 - **domain.yml** contains the domain of the assistant
 - **endpoints.yml** contains the webhook configuration for the custom action
 - **policy.py** contains a custom policy
+- **run.py** contains code to train a Rasa model and use it to parse some text

 ## How to use this example?